khanson679/lingbib/README.md

-# lingbib
+# Lingbib

 ## Overview

 Every linguist who is a user of (La)TeX currently has to create and maintain their own `.bib` file for references.
 It would be much more efficient if we could all contribute to and use a single, comprehensive bibliographic database for the field of linguistics.
 In addition to saving time for everyone, a collaborative approach would also help maximize the accuracy of the data.

-This is what lingbib is.
+This is what Lingbib is.
 Lingbib includes such a database, provided in BibLaTeX format (and in the future, the old BibTeX format), along with a system for contributing to the database, syncing it with a personal database for use with JabRef, BibDesk, and similar tools, and backing up the personal database.
-We do this using `git` repositories, but you don't need to know `git` in order to use lingbib as all of this is coordinated using a simple command line helper program.
+We do this using `git` repositories, but you don't need to know `git` in order to use Lingbib as all of this is coordinated using a simple command line helper program.

 All users and contributors should read the remainder of this README.
 Additional documentation is available on the [Lingbib wiki][wiki].